Attention! Information To Help You Exert Your Voting Power!

 League Advocacy for Voters

 Facilitating voter registration among area students who are close to age 18 and/or high school graduation.
 This involves working with student leaders and service clubs, as well as school administration and faculty.
-Use this form to document your voter registration event.

 Working with the Wisconsin League of Women Voters (LWVWI) to have a better legislative redistricting mechanism in place prior to the 2020 census.